hangorazvan/MMM-timer/README.md

 # MMM-timer
 MagicMirror 2 Notification alert & timer trigger for my own us

-St in config.js and is working in background.
+Set in config.js and is working in background.
 All settings are inside of module or in config.js

 	{